I have been a member of the Power Electronics, Drives and Machines group at the University of Newcastle since 1987 and was awarded a chair in 1998.

 Head of Machines and Drives - Power Electronics and Drives group

-My main research interests lie in novel electrical machines and power electronic controllers.
+My main research interests lie in novel electrical machines, power electronic controllers and electromagnetics.
 I have a particular interest in novel forms of switched reluctance machine and have pioneered work on SRMs with fully pitched windings and SRMs with segmental rotors.

 I have led much of the novel work on fault tolerant electrical machines and drives for safety critical systems.
 In this work we are increasing system reliability through redundancy and fault tolerance within the electrical machine and power electronic converter.
-Most of this work is conducted in collaboration with Aerospace companies.
+Most of this work is conducted in collaboration with Aerospace companies, particularly Goodrich.

 Current research ranges from entirely blue sky work, funded by EPSRC, in which we are researching speculative low cost electrical drives and machines, though to exciting applied research in which we are working closely with industry to produce new, novel electrical systems.
-Challenges range from cost driven elements in consumer products through to reliability issues in aerospace drives.
+Challenges range from cost driven elements in consumer products through to reliability issues in aerospace and automotive drives, with increased efficiency becoming an increasingly important aspect.
 However, the development and introduction of new technology is equally essential in all cases.

 Paper prizes awarded from the IEE and IEEE for reluctance motor and fault tolerant research.